 There are more than 150 Special Constables working alongside regular officers in towns and villages across the county, covering a wide range of front-line policing roles.

-In addition, there are more than 160 Police Support Volunteers who contribute by, for example, operating CCTV cameras, taking part in role-play training scenarios and supporting the Constabulary’s fleet transport team.
+In addition, there are more than 180 Police Support Volunteers who contribute by, covering a range of roles such as, operating CCTV cameras, taking part in role-play training scenarios and supporting the Constabulary’s fleet transport team.
 Police Support Volunteers are also helping the Constabulary meet new challenges by taking on more specialist roles in areas such as the Cybercrime Department.
 They also help keep rural areas safe through the Volunteers on Horseback scheme, which encourages horse riders to act as the ‘eyes and ears’ of the police when out on a ride.
-They report back any suspicious activity, anti-social behaviour, damage or rural crime issues to their local policing teams.
+They report back any suspicious activity, anti-social behaviour, damage or rural crime issues to their local policing teams and also through a new PSV role ‘Local Policing Volunteers’ these LPV’s are Tabard wearing members of their local community who are empowered to report anything unusual or suspicious to their Local Policing Command, they have direct access to their LPC and are also given local intelligence to assist them in reporting around area of concern.

 The Constabulary looks to recruit officers, staff and volunteers that reflect the communities they serve and encourages volunteers from under-represented, diverse backgrounds to consider applying.